quantifiedcode/python-anti-patterns/docs/correctness/explicit_return_in_init.rst

 There is no reason why the ``Rectangle`` class MUST return the area immediately upon initialization.
 This program logic should be moved to a separate method of the ``Rectangle`` class.
 The program can call the method later, after the object has successfully initialized.

+Note that even if you set the return value, but Python will just ignore the returned value.

 .. code:: python

     class Rectangle(object):